daveweale/appleLoops/README.md

 # appleLoops.py

 ## What does it do?
-Downloads the 'core' content that is downloaded by GarageBand, Logic Pro X, or MainStage 3 on first run.
+This utility can download all the essential content required by GarageBand, Logic Pro X, and MainStage, as well as optional content that is available for the same apps.

 **You are responsible for being appropriately licsened for any/all content downloaded with this tool.**